duckietown/course-CRA/modules/localization/docs/03-exercises/02_sensor_fusion_localization.md

 * A screen recording similar to this [](#at-exercise-example-compressed) where you move the Apriltag in front of the robot from one side of the Field-of-View (FOV) to the other.
 Make sure the images are recorded as well as the TF tree in Rviz.

 * Instead of directly using compressed images, rectify them before passing them to the Apriltag detector.
 You will see that this significantly improves the accuracy of the detector but at the cost of significant delay.
 Provide a screen recording similar to this [](#at-exercise-example-rectified) where you move the Apriltag in front of the robot from one side of the Field-of-View (FOV) to the other.
 Make sure the images are recorded as well as the TF tree in Rviz.
+You should observe that the `map` and `baselink` are now in the same plane (or at least much closer to it than with compressed images).

 * (Bonus) Offload the computation of the rectified image to the GPU of the Jetson Nano so that the improved accuracy can be obtained without significant delay.